monarchxr/MiniProject3Y/README.md

 Testing:
 1. Tested name extraction on my own resume, its working (mine is on the first line)
 2. Will test on some sample ones
+3. It is printing name and email for now